gregorybchris/interval-tree/README.md

 # iosome

-Algorithms implemented in Swift to test some ideas out that I learned in my algorithms class while getting better at Swift
+Some projects to practice what I learned in my algorithms class while practicing Swift

+## LCS

+An implementation of the longest common subsequence problem

+Also includes an efficient implementation of the length of the LCS as well as longest increasing subsequence in one string (LIS)

 ## GraphIntervals